inveniosoftware/docs-invenio-ils/docs/deploy/infrastructure.md

 # Infrastructure architecture

-This guide provides a general overview of the Invenio infrastructure architecture.
+This guide provides a general overview of the InvenioILS infrastructure architecture.
 It is not meant to be a comprehensive guide for each subsystem.

-Over all, the Invenio infrastructure is a pretty standard web application infrastructure.
+Over all, the InvenioILS infrastructure is a pretty standard web application infrastructure.
 It consists of:

 - **Load balancers:** HAProxy, Nginx or others.